-I’ve been making books for over fifteen years.
+I’ve been making books for many years.
 Early books were often one-of-a-kind using a variety of media.
-More recently I have been producing small edition printed books and stitched felt books.
-Content is always of main concern to me, though I have an abiding interest in structure as well.
+More recently I have produced small edition printed books and stitched felt books.
+Content is always the main concern for me, though structures interest me as well.

 2001